 A Writer’s Guide to Types of Publishing Companies

 Publishing used to be simple.
-A writer wrote a proposal or manuscript and then found an agent who was willing to represent the book.
+An author wrote a proposal or a manuscript and then found an agent who was willing to represent the book.
 The agent shopped it around and sold it to a publisher.
 The writer received an advance and then the agent, publisher, and writer worked together until the book appeared in book stores about a year later.

 Terms get thrown around, like traditional publishing, legacy publishing, self-publishing, vanity publishing, and indie publishing.
 But what does it all mean?
 What’s the difference between self-publishing and indie publishing?
 Is there a difference?
 Why should we care?